temporalio/documentation/docs/dev-guide/golang/durable-execution.md

 The most important thing to take away from the section is to make sure you have an application versioning plan whenever you are developing and maintaining a Temporal Application that will eventually deploy to a production environment.

-We cover versioning APIs and versioning strategies in other parts of the developer's guide, this chapter sets the stage to understand why and how to approach those strategies.
+Versioning APIs and versioning strategies are covered in other parts of the developer's guide, this chapter sets the stage to understand why and how to approach those strategies.

 <!--TODO ^ update with links to those places -->